GISMentors/isprs-summer-school-2016/lesson2/terrain.rst

 .. figure:: images/slope-contours-3d.png

-   Topolographic slope map vizualized in 3D with clipped contours.
+   Topographic slope map visualized in 3D with clipped contours.

 Such map can be classified using :grasscmd:`r.recode` into class.
 Example: